papa-aryan/pos-system/README.md

-hi
+hi :)

-this is my POS system for seminar 3 (and 4) in the course IV1350 given at KTH
+this is my POS system for seminar 3 (and 4) in the course IV1350 (object oriented programming) given at KTH